Hexworks/caves-of-zircon-tutorial-old/README.md

-# Caves of Zircon Tutorial
+# Norn

-This project is part of the [How to Make a Roguelike](https://hexworks.org/posts/tutorials/2018/11/04/how-to-make-a-roguelike.html) tutorial.
-Check out the article series if you want to make the most ouf of this project.
+A roguelike based on the  [How to Make a Roguelike](https://hexworks.org/posts/tutorials/2018/11/04/how-to-make-a-roguelike.html) tutorial.

+Upcoming TODOs:
+* targeted spells
+* spells UI
+* energy system
+* removing Caves of Zircon systems not being used

+Useful notes:
+* Event subscription happens in Views
+* Logging functions are in Functions